Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 November 2025 12.29.35 UTC
+- WIB: Rabu, 5 November 2025 13.40.15 UTC
-- WITA: Rabu, 5 November 2025 13.29.35 UTC
+- WITA: Rabu, 5 November 2025 14.40.15 UTC
-- WIT: Rabu, 5 November 2025 14.29.35 UTC
+- WIT: Rabu, 5 November 2025 15.40.15 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: motivational
+Kategori: inspirational